Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration War: The Johnson Family Farm Dispute in Buffalo, NY 14209

-The Players: Robert Johnson, the 68-year-old patriarch, had planned to pass the family’s 120-acre farm in Erie County to his three children—Martha (42), James (39), and Laura (35).
+The Players: the claimant, the 68-year-old patriarch, had planned to pass the family’s 120-acre farm in Erie County to his three children—Martha (42), James (39), and Laura (35).
 While Martha and James were deeply involved in running the farm’s dairy operations, Laura had moved to New York City and pursued a career in finance.
 The disagreement centered on Robert’s decision to allocate $250,000 from farm earnings toward building a new barn, a sum Laura claimed should have been distributed evenly among the siblings as part of their inheritance trust.

 Timeline: